Hamish Rutherford

-Hamish Duncan Rutherford (born 27 April 1989) is a New Zealand cricketer who plays first-class cricket for Otago and represents New Zealand in international cricket.
-A left-handed batsman, occasional left-arm spin bowler and Twenty20 specialist, Rutherford is the son of former New Zealand Test captain Ken Rutherford and nephew of Ian Rutherford.
+Hamish Duncan Rutherford (born 27 April 1989) is a New Zealand former professional cricketer who played first-class cricket for Otago and represented New Zealand in international cricket.
+A left-handed batsman and occasional left-arm spin bowler, Rutherford is the son of former New Zealand Test captain Ken Rutherford and nephew of Ian Rutherford.
+He was born at Dunedin in 1989 and educated at Otago Boys' High School in the city.

 Domestic career

+Rutherford made his senior representative debut for Otago during the 2008–09 season.
 He was the leading run-scorer in the 2017–18 Plunket Shield season for Otago, with 577 runs in ten matches.
 In June 2018, he was awarded a contract with Otago for the 2018–19 season.
 He was also the leading run-scorer for Otago in the 2018–19 Ford Trophy, with 393 runs in seven matches, and the leading run-scorer for the team in the 2018–19 Super Smash, with 227 runs in nine matches.

 In June 2020, he was offered a contract by Otago ahead of the 2020–21 domestic cricket season.
+As well as Otago he played County Cricket in the UK for Essex in 2013, Derbyshire in 2015 and 2016, Worcestershire in 2019 and 2020, Glamorgan in 2021 and Leicestershire in 2022.

+On 18 January 2024, Rutherford announced he would retire from all forms of cricket at the end of Otago's 2023–24 Super Smash campaign at the end of the month.
+He played in more than 450 senior matches, including more than 280 for Otago.

 International career

-He scored a century (171) on his Test match debut against England, which is the seventh-highest score on debut.
-It is also second on the list for a left-handed debutant and a test opener on debut, in both cases behind Jacques Rudolph.
+Rutherford scored 171 runs on his Test match debut against England in March 2013, at the time the seventh-highest score on debut.
+It was the second highest score by an opening batsman in their Test debut.
+The score was the only century of his international career.

+Rutherford had made his Twenty20 International (T20I) and One Day International (ODI) debut site previous month, also against England.
+He went on to play a total of 16 Test matches, four ODIs and eight T20Is in an international career that lasted until 2019.

-Concussion
+Concussion issues

-Rutherford has suffered a number of concussions playing cricket.
+Rutherford suffered a number of concussions playing cricket.
 The most recent occurred in December 2020 during training resulting in him missing several games for Otago.
-He has previously been hit while batting by Jofra Archer in 2019 while negotiating a bouncer.
-Lockie Ferguson also struck him on the helmet with a lifting delivery during the 2019/2020 New Zealand domestic one-day final.
-He had scored 36 runs off 25 balls at the time.
-In 2015, Scott Kuggeleijn also bowled a ball that hit Rutherford resulting in Rutherford taking three months off cricket to recover.
+He had previously been hit while batting by Jofra Archer in 2019 and by Lockie Ferguson during the 2019–20 New Zealand domestic one-day final and in 2015 by Scott Kuggeleijn, a ball that resulted in Rutherford taking three months off cricket to recover.